-Capturing Customer Success Stories: a Graphic Recording "Street Art" Tower for CA World Expo
+Capturing Customer Success Stories with Graphic Recording: a "Street Art" Tower for CA World Expo in Las Vegas

 While graphic recording is often done at traditional speaking events, we don't stop there.